MaterializeInc/materialize/test/output-consistency/README.md

 * `--fail-fast`: abort the execution after the first test error (comparison mismatch)
 * `--no-execute-setup`: do not create tables and views (useful when running with a database that is not reset)
 * `--verbose`: print queries and details, otherwise only queries with warnings and errors will be printed
-* `avoid-expressions-expecting-db-error`: try to avoid executing expressions likely producing a database error (e.g., division by zero)
+* `--avoid-expressions-expecting-db-error`: try to avoid executing expressions likely producing a database error (e.g., division by zero)

 ## Implementation